MADAGASCAR! A New Journey Begins!

 Lemurs' lives depend on trees, but unfortunately over 90% of the original forests on the island have been cut down, making lemurs the most endangered group of mammals on the planet.
 Soil Resources Initiative wanted to figure out how we could use our skills and resources to help protect the remaining forests and improve the lives of the Malagasy people.

-Photo of Madagascar taken by Chelsea Feast from an airplane.
+Photo of Madagascar by Chelsea Feast.
 You can see the vast deforestation.

 During the visit, we were able to assess the needs in different regions of the island and came to the same conclusion no matter where we were- IN ORDER TO PROTECT THE FORESTS AND THE ANIMALS, YOU HAVE TO HELP THE MALAGASY PEOPLE.
 The people live in extreme poverty and make an average of $1 (US) per day.
 When you are struggling to find food and water to sustain yourself and your family, protecting forests and animals is not a priority, even if those plants and animals are found nowhere else on Earth.